-Number of treatment woks Capacity currently utilized Number of pump stations Length of reticulation pipelines 3 10,73m/l 6,73m/l 105km 38 66,4km
+Number of treatment woks Capacity of treatment works Capacity currently utilized Length of bulk sewer pipelines Number of pump stations Length of reticulation pipelines 3 10,73m/l 6,73m/l 105km 38 66,4km

-Current status of sanitation in rural areas.
+4.2.1 Current status of sanitation in rural areas.

 Sanitation in the rural areas consists of informal pit latrine structures or Ventilated Improved Pit Latrine.
 It is estimated that 5% of the households have no sanitation service.
 There is no waterborne sanitation in the rural area.
 The sanitation level of service varies from no service to basic level of service.
 Approximately 15381 households will require an improved sanitation system.
 The sanitation in Thabo-Mbeki and Thabo-Mbeki Ext 1 is mostly septic tanks with French drains.
 The Central Business District has access to full waterborne sanitation system that drains into oxidation ponds which has currently reached maximum capacity.

-Sanitation resources in rural areas.
+4.2.2 Sanitation resources in rural areas.